 You’ll be provided with product choices and may even be given unique offers that aren’t available to the general public.
 According to those who send you these offers, you’ll enjoy the benefits of being able to better comparison shop.
 Plus, you’ll potentially receive more buying power.

 It’s also helpful because you should be able to get a better idea of valid offers for your credit profile.
 Since the creditors purchased your personal information, they have a general idea of what kind of terms and conditions you might qualify for.

-There’s no guarantee with a pre-approval until you go through the formal application process.
+There’s no guarantee of a pre-approval until you go through the formal application process.
 However, you can at least get a good idea of what to expect from creditors in general.

 What’s the best way to find loan and credit card offers?

-If you simply don’t want to deal with a mailbox full of offers, you can still view your pre-qualified and pre-approved credit card offers online.
+If you don’t want to deal with a mailbox full of prescreened offers, you can still view your pre-qualified and pre-approved credit card offers online.

-You may also want to find out which offers you qualify for by checking out your credit history.
+You may also want to find out which offers you qualify for by taking a look at your credit report.
 It’s easy to do by just visiting AnnualCreditReport.com.

-There you can either fill out an online form, mail in a request, or call to get your free credit reports.
-You won’t be able to see your actual credit score, but you can find out what pieces of information are influencing it.
+There you can either fill out an online form, send a written request, or call to get a free credit report from each of the three credit bureaus.
+Unfortunately, they don’t offer a free credit score, but you can find out what pieces of information are influencing it.